 So did Lucy and Andy stay together?

 The time with Andy was a one-off, I believe, but I would find out after we broke up that there were a number of others, around four, that had been with Lucy during our year-and-a-half-long relationship.

 She was aware of the rumor that they'd hooked up.
 Initially she tried to claim nothing had happened.
 She suggested we go out to dinner, where she blamed Andy's friends for trying to break us up, redirecting my anger toward them and away from her.
 I guess over this time I just felt really blank.
 I worked through every possible scenario in my mind as to how, where, what could have happened; it was mental torture.

 So then what happened?

-We actually stayed together until we were going away to university.
-We were going to separate parts of the country and I believe that my trust in her had begun to finally show cracks.
+We actually stayed together until we were going away to college.
+We were going to separate parts of the country, and I believe that my trust in her had begun to finally show cracks.
 The last night we were supposed to spend together I saw her making out with somebody new in a club.